 In Eight OECD Member Countries, Half of the Average Worker’s Tax Burden Is Paid by Employers

-For workers in eight OECD countries, half or more of their total tax burdens were paid by their employers.
-For instance, France had an employer-side payroll tax rate of 27.5 percent, which was the highest in the OECD in 2015.
-This tax was 56.7 percent of the total tax burden faced by French workers.
+For workers in eight OECD countries, half or more of their total tax burdens were paid by their employers (Figure 4).
+For instance, France had an employer-side payroll tax rate of 26.8 percent, which was the highest in the OECD in 2016.
+This tax was 55.7 percent of the total tax burden faced by French workers.

-The country whose workers paid the largest proportion of their total tax bill through their employer payroll taxes was Estonia.
-Their 25.3 percent employer-side payroll tax was 64.7 percent of their total tax burden in 2015.
+Estonia was where workers paid the largest proportion of their total tax bill through their employer payroll taxes.
+Its 25.3 percent employer-side payroll tax was 65.0 percent of its total tax burden in 2016.

 The Tax Burden of Average Workers in OECD Member Countries Varies Based on Family Composition

-New Zealand provided the largest relative reduction of taxes for families with children compared to single, childless workers.
-The total tax burden of a married couple with two children in New Zealand (4.9 percent) was 72 percent lower than the 17.6 percent total tax burden on a single, childless worker in 2015.
+Ireland provided the largest relative reduction of taxes for families with children compared to single, childless workers.
+The total tax burden of a married couple with two children in Ireland (8.3 percent) was 69 percent lower than the 27.1 percent total tax burden on a single, childless worker in 2016.

 Although the United States and most OECD countries are known for having progressive taxA progressive tax is one where the average tax burden increases with income.
 High-income families pay a disproportionate share of the tax burden, while low- and middle-income taxpayers shoulder a relatively small tax burden. systems that tax high-income earners more than low- or moderate-income earners, a large portion of the tax burden still falls on the average worker.
 Even here in the United States, which has a lower tax burden than most other OECD countries, average workers end up paying nearly one-third of their incomes in taxes.
 It is true that governments in the OECD, especially European countries, provide more government programs.
 However, their workers end up paying a much higher price for them.